Experts in

 • Legal Aid in Jersey (either if I have been appointed to act for you under the terms of the Legal Aid Scheme, from time to time);

-• The courts of Jersey:
+• The courts and Tribunals of Jersey:

 • If I am appointed as amicus, for example, I will receive information from the Judicial Greffe.